techhuntstudio/matrix-jetbrains/README.md

   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

 ## Deploy
+- [TO-DO]: the git actions should deploy this, but it needs a parameter (env var probably).
+The deploy is manual so far and you just upload the jar to the jetbrains website
 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].